 Prior learning from other post-secondary institutions

-Transferring credit from other Continuing Education certificates
+Transferring credit from other Continuing Education programs

 On completion of the Occupational Health and Safety Diploma, the following hours of equivalent courses may be transferred toward certificates in: